Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Brief overview:

-• Risk factors: Smoking is the main risk factor, but excessive alcohol consumption also promotes the formation of the tumour.
+• Risk factors: Smoking is the main risk factor, but excessive alcohol consumption also promotes the formation of the tumor.
 Infection with HP viruses or contact with various chemical substances are also associated with this.

 • Symptoms: The main symptoms are a bloody cough, strong bad breath and weight loss.
-Other symptoms may include persistent hoarseness and scratchiness in the throat, difficulty swallowing and more.
+Other symptoms may include persistent hoarseness and scratchiness in the throat, difficulty swallowing and others.

-• Prognosis: The earlier the tumour is discovered, the better the chances it can be cured.
-Younger people with good general health have a more favourable prognosis than older people with concomitant diseases.
+• Prognosis: The earlier the tumor is discovered, the better the chances of recovery.
+Younger people in good general health have a more favorable prognosis than older people with concomitant diseases.

 Article overview